darknesszy/nginx-ssl/README.md

 Nginx docker image equiped with Certbot for obtaining SSL certificate from LetsEncrypt.

-This solution is intended specifically **for China**, where the DNS servers can fluctuate in access preventing other similar docker images from functioning correctlyl.
+This solution is intended specifically **for China**, where the DNS servers can fluctuate in access preventing other similar docker images from functioning correctly.